 It is important to remember that men can also be victims of domestic violence, although cases with male victims are more rare.
 Children can also be victims, both being directly affected and by witnessing these crimes.

 Gender violence, or “violence against women”, violates the victim’s Human Rights and is a deprivation of liberty.
 The crimes can occur in public or in private life.
 This includes within a family or domestic environment, or in the workplace.

-Should you need further advice regarding gender violence, or crimes against women, please do not hesitate to get in contact with our experienced lawyers, by filling out the contact form or via telephone (+34 93 514 39 97).
+Should you need further advice regarding gender violence, or crimes against women, please do not hesitate to get in contact with our experienced lawyers.

 Disclaimer: This information in this article is not definitive, for up to date legal advice which is relevant to your case, please contact our lawyers directly.